Maddax10/Portfolio/README.md

 ## How to run

-Open te portfolio folder into Visual Studio Code and run in the terminal
+Open the portfolio folder into Visual Studio Code and execute in the terminal
 ```bash
 npm run build
 npm run dev
 ```

-It should open a port on localhost
+It should open a port on localhost, see the terminal

 ## How to prod